singalhimanshu/taskgo/README.md

 Simply run `taskgo`.
 This will create a taskgo.md file in your current directory.

+There is a `-f` flag to provide custom file name.

+Example: `taskgo -f file_name.md`.

 ### Keybinds

 You can press `?` in the application itself to see the keybinds.
 But for reference they are here as well -